bdboogie/DarkGolf/posts/rocks.md

 5. Resorted to an HTML img tag in the post.md file

 08/12/2022
-1.Added previously created posts from the DarkCourse
+1. Added previously created posts from the DarkCourse
+2. Added son breaks to push title dowenm on post pages to allow nav bar space on mobile devices

 ![alt text]({{ image | url }} "Chef")